What is Bone Cancer?

 - What is my prognosis?

-The common treatment options for bone cancer include surgery, radiation therapy, chemotherapy, targeted therapy, and clinical trials.
+The common treatment options for bone cancer include surgery, radiation therapy, chemotherapy, and targeted therapy, including those offered in clinical trials.